 1. Acknowledgement.

-First of all, our team would like to send a special thanks to Mr. Nguyen Quang and the teachers of FPT Aptech for giving us the opportunity to carry out a project on indoor furniture.
-This project gave our team the opportunity to learn and better understand the furniture in the house and how to arrange and arrange it properly and beautifully, we really appreciate it.
+First of all, our team would like to send a special thanks to Mr. Nguyen Van Quang and the teachers of FPT-Aptech for giving us the opportunity to carry out a project on durable furniture.
+This project gave our team the opportunity to learn and better understand the furniture field and how to arrange it properly and beautifully.
+Mainly we have learned significant knowledge on coding, teamwork in real practical project.
+We already achieved much progress on Responsive tasks for different sizes of devices from very small to popular screen.
+The detail instruction of project description helped us to know, imagine and understand more on the steps that we would work later on working-environment of our jobs.
+We knew how to handle the orders from the site owners and also we learned the ways of thinking of site’s customers.
+We could complete fully a full website with different pages with a compact package project code files and suitable structure.
+We would kindly appreciate for all of the helps and supports.

 The second thank you I would like to send to my teammates, the team members who have been with me on this wonderful project for the past 1 month, once again thank you very much.